Commercial Vehicle Forecasting & Market Intelligence for Manufacturers

 Key stabilizing drivers continue to include:

-Municipal and utility budget execution
+- Municipal and utility fleet replacement cycles

-Food, beverage, and service-related distribution demand
+- Food, beverage, and service distribution demand

-Infrastructure-, utility-, and data-center-linked vocational activity
+- Infrastructure-, utility-, energy-, and data-center-linked vocational activity

-Maintaining strict build alignment with replacement-level demand
+- Maintaining strict build alignment with confirmed backlog

-Managing inventories conservatively to avoid speculative production
+- Managing inventories conservatively to avoid speculative production

 5 Reasons You Should Choose ACT Research